So we will discuss the sales automation process in this blog.

 - Personalize emails to build that bond between company and customer, retaining their satisfaction and keeping them buying

-- Segment your audience using smart metrics, such as actions completed or left incomplete, email clicks, email opens, and more
+- Segment your audience using smart metrics, such as actions completed or left incomplete, email clicks, email opens, and more for your email campaigns

 - Automate drip email campaigns, using sequences, templates, and scheduling so your emails reach the right members of your audience at the right time

 A sales automation process works best when the human element of sales is still present.
-That said, by implementing automation, it’s possible to increase revenue and the productivity of your sales teams.
+That said, by implementing the best sales automation tools, it’s possible to increase revenue and the productivity of your sales teams.